All Saints Church, Darton: History

 The eleventh century altar has an interesting history.
 It is now placed in its original position, but that has not always been the case.
 During the Reformation stone altars were deemed to be unacceptable because they symbolised pagan worship and sacrifice.
 For that very reason it was thrown out and replaced by a wooden table.
 This was a time when paintings, frescoes, statues, rood screens, stained glass windows and altars were destroyed.
 Thankfully All Saints' Church altar was not destroyed, but in 1924, Rev. Harold F Helgood, to satisfy his curiosity about a stone in the churchyard path, decided to raise the stone and turn it over and was amazed to rediscover the eleventh century Norman altar displaced during the Reformation.

 Again, on closer inspection, there are five crosses chiselled into the surface, to represent the Five Wounds of Christ.

 The chapel to the south of the chancel is the John Silvester Chapel.
 This very impressive marble monument is set against the east wall of the chapel in front of another blocked up east window.
 Standing on what appears to be a high rostrum or plinth is a stately figure of a man, flanked by two seated ladies.
 One lady is seen to be comforting three children, and the other appears to be holding a glove.

 Most imps found in churches and cathedrals are usually hidden away in the architecture of the building.
 The All Saints’ Church or Darton imp is carved on a pier between the nave and the south aisle approximately fifteen feet high-up, in full view.

 The Darton imp is an odd looking character and may best be described as a grotesquely carved face in profile, but all is not as it seems.
 You get a strong impression that the monks who built this phase of the church are having a joke at our expense.
 Prior Tykyll would certainly have been in on the joke directed towards the congregation.
-From its high position, high up on the arch, the imp is in a position to cast it’s eye on every single person in church.
+From its high position, high up on the arch, the imp is in a position to cast its eye on every single person in church.
 It has a glaring and foreboding eye obviously designed to frighten members of the congregation, with an all-seeing all-knowing expression.
 Similarly its open mouthed shouting appearance may be interpreted as hurling abuse at an unsuspecting audience.

 The Tower stands to an approximate height of 80 feet.
 The monks originally added four pinnacles, but as a result of weathering over the years, they were deemed to be unsafe and dangerous and had to be removed.
 The 62 steps to the bell chamber are quite challenging, but it is not possible at present for visitors to enjoy from outside the commanding view of the village and beyond.
 The tower was the first part of the reconstruction when Prior Tykyll decided to rebuild and enlarge the Norman church.
 This is evidenced inside the church where one of the four angled buttresses had to be 'adjusted' in order to bond with the nave.